 Last Updated: 26 April, 2021 | Provide Feedback

 The Mason Catalog is an online catalog of material available to Mason staff, faculty and students.
-This tutorial will show how to find information about an item's accessibility.
+This tutorial will show you how to find information about an item's accessibility.
 For a more in-depth look at how to search for media using our catalog, please visit the "Media Collection and Services Infoguide".

 How to Find Accessibility Information About a Media Item Through Mason Search